-There are plenty of reasons why you may want to rotate a screen in Windows 10.
+You may want to rotate a screen in Windows 10 for many reasons.
 But there are several ways to do it, and each may suit your specific desktop better.
 Whether you’re looking for a more permanent or temporary solution will affect which method you should use.

 Luckily for you, we will go through every way you can rotate your screen in Windows 10 in this article.
 Read on to learn more.